2015 Miami ePrix

 The 2015 Miami ePrix, formally the 2015 FIA Formula E Miami ePrix, was a Formula E motor race held on March 14, 2015 at the Biscayne Bay Street Circuit, Miami, United States.
 It was the fifth championship race of the single-seater, electrically powered racing car series' inaugural season.
 The race was won by Nicolas Prost.
 Miami was subsequently dropped from the Formula E schedule for the 2015–16 season, before the return in 2025 held at the Homestead–Miami Speedway.

 Report

+Circuit

+The Biscayne Bay Street Circuit was located in the heart of Downtown Miami, running along the coast of Biscayne Bay, in addition to making its way underneath the MacArthur Causeway and around the AmericanAirlines Arena, the home of NBA basketball team Miami Heat.
+The track features eight turns.
+Production of the temporary street circuit was done by track design company Ayesa.

+Franck Montagny, Andretti: "We can expect a very good event there because, looking at the track, there will be quite a few long straights and slow corners so this will help for overtaking for sure.
+Turns 1, 2 and 3 will be the tricky part of the circuit where we shall have to look after the car and be careful of contact, for example.
+It looks as though we shall be able to attack at turns 4, 5, 6, 7, 8 and in to 1 - these are the corners to make some moves on."

 Background

 After the previous race in Buenos Aires, four driver changes took place.
 The first was Loïc Duval, replacing Oriol Servià at Dragon.
 The second was Scott Speed, replacing Marco Andretti at Andretti.
 Speed was the fourth driver in five races to drive the second car for Andretti.
 The third was Charles Pic returning to the series with China Racing, replacing Ho-Pin Tung.
 Pic had previously competed for Andretti in the first round in Beijing.
 Finally, Vitantonio Liuzzi replaced Michela Cerruti at Trulli GP.

 Salvador Durán, Jean-Éric Vergne, and Bruno Senna were voted to receive the FanBoost, giving an extra 30 kWh for five seconds per car.